svenpohl/cellbots/README.md

 It is based on a fictional hardware model: the **SP-CellBot**, a modular unit capable of moving across identical elements, stacking, and forming fixed connections in order to *morph* into arbitrary structures.

+> ⚠️ Note: The term "CellBots" is used here in a descriptive, non-commercial context and is not affiliated with any external research groups or trademarks.

 <div align="center"><strong>„Morph.
 Code.
 Forge.“</strong></div>